geopm/geopm/service/docs/source/geopm_fortran.3.rst

 The GEOPM package installs a Fortran 90 module file which defines these interfaces and can be imported with the ``use geopm_prof`` command.
 The install path for such modules has not been GNU standardized.
-We install the geopm Fortran 90 module to:
+We install the GEOPM Fortran 90 module to:

 .. code-block::